awsdocs/aws-freertos-docs/doc_source/userguide/ota-cli-workflow.md

 ... text deleted for brevity ...
 ```

-**Note**
-If you see `"Error: You have exceeded the limit for the number of streams in your AWS account."`, then see [Stream limit exceeded for your AWS account](streaming-service.md#ota-troubleshooting-stream-limit)\.

 ## Creating an OTA update<a name="create-ota-update"></a>

 Use the create\-ota\-update CLI command to create an OTA update job\.